ilja2209/raspberrypi-fan-controller/README.md

-# Fan controller for Raspberry Pi 4 with PWM support
+# Fan controller for Raspberry Pi 4 with PID controller support
 The sipliest fan controller which can be run on your raspberry pi to control CPU temperature.
 It uses simple logic:

 The application can be run with several parameters: